The-Genium007/Tumulte/README.md

 ## 📦 Deployment with Dokploy

-The project includes a Docker Compose configuration compatible with [Dokploy](https://docs.dokploy.com) and Cloudflare Tunnel for secure external access.
+The project includes a Docker Compose configuration compatible with [Dokploy](https://docs.dokploy.com).

 ### Docker Compose Structure